JosephTLyons/text-align/README.md

 - Fix up all bullet points in the CHANGELOG.md
 - Fix current bugs
+- Give option to align last line in a paragraph or not
 - Give the option to insert one or two spaces between punctuation and the next word, when running the dejustify algorithm (?)
 - I would like to write the justification algorithm to insert the leftover